francisccdn/classroom_assignment_problem/README.md

 Both **classes_classroom.json** and **classes_pc.json** follow the same structure.

 Each name/value pair represents a class, where the name is that class' ID number, and the value is an object (hereafter called class data) containing relevant data for that class.
 The following describe what each element of class data represents.
 - **lecture_times_condensed** — A single string which represents all lecture times of this class.
-The notation used for this is described in section [1.2.1.](#121-time-slot-notation)
+The notation used for this is described in subsection [1.2.1.](#121-time-slot-notation)
 - **subject** — Contents of a lecture (e.g., Electricity I, Calculus II, Sociology).
 - **lectures** — Each element is an object representing a lecture, where its name is that lecture's ID number, and its value is another object containing data relevant to that class.
-The only data included is in which time slot that lecture takes place, using the notation described in section [1.2.1.](#121-time-slot-notation)
+The only data included is in which time slot that lecture takes place, using the notation described in subsection [1.2.1.](#121-time-slot-notation)
 - **group_id** — If this class belongs to a TC group, this value is that group's ID number.
 Otherwise, this value is 0.
 - **course_id** — ID number for the class' course, i.e. a set of subjects that are part of a curriculum.
 - **subject_code** — ID code for the subject in IFPB's information system.